saturnlighting/literature-review/README.md

 # Abstract

-Background: There is evidence that darkness discourages people from walking and cycling.
-This is basically due to two reasons.
-Darkness increases pedestrians’ and cyclists’ fear and risk of 1) being involved in a traffic collision and 2) becoming victims of crime.
-This seems to affect disproportionately women, the elderly, and disadvantaged groups.
+Background: Evidence shows that darkness discourages people from walking and cycling.
+This is mainly due to the fear of pedestrians and cyclists of the danger of being injured by traffic, falling, or violence.
+This may disproportionately affect women, the elderly, and disadvantaged groups.

 Aim: This paper provides a review on the scientific literature that intersects between active travel and road lighting to better understand the relationship between both factors.

 Method: We used a hybrid systematic and snowballing method.
 TBC studies on several disciplines such as transportation, public health, road safety, criminology, social inequalities, and engineering and technology were reviewed.

-Results: The literature suggests that… Gaps in the literature are… Conclusion:
+Results: The literature suggests that… Gaps in the literature are…

+Conclusion:

 # Introduction

 Benefits of active travel are well established in the literature.
 Active travel (i.e. walking, cycling, and wheeling) improves physical, mental, and social health; reduces pollution, carbon emissions, and congestion;
-and it is inclusive and reduces inequalities.
+and it is more inclusive than private motorised modes, reducing inequalities.

-A large number of variables (individual, social, and environmental) can affect an individual’s decision to travel actively.
-Darkness is one of the environmental factors that has been found to affect walking the most.
-Less studied has been the influence of darkness in cycling uptake, and there is practically no research regarding wheeling.
+Many variables (individual, social, and environmental) can affect an individual’s decision to travel by active modes, including by walking, wheeling (meaning by non-powered mobility devices, scotters and other wheeled human powered vehicles), and cycling.
+Darkness is one of the environmental factors that most affect walking.
+It also seems to affect cycling, although there are fewer studies on the influence of darkness in cycling.
+As described later, there is practically no research regarding wheeling and darkness although we can assume that darkness is a major barrier to wheeling because people who rely on wheeled mobility are among the most vulnerable in society[^1].

-Some reviews have looked at elements of the relationship between active travel and enlightenment.
-Cerin et al. (2017) examined literature on the relationship between physical environment and active travel in general;
+Previous academic literature reviews have touched on elements of the relationship between active travel and lighting.
+Cerin et al. (2017) reviewed literature on the relationship between physical environment and active travel in general; Cozens et al. (2003) explored papers on the association between street lighting and crime or fear of crime; Peter R.
-Cozens et al. (2003) papers on the association between street lighting and crime or fear of crime; Peter R. Boyce (2019) wrote a review on the benefits of light at night; and S. Fotios and Castleton (2017) a review of suggested actions to enable cycling lighting to contribute to the safety of cyclists in the UK.
-However, to the best of our knowledge, no academic paper has reviewed the international literature available on the relationship between active travel and road lighting specifically.
+Boyce (2019) reviewed research into the benefits of light at night for perceptions of safety; and S. Fotios and Castleton (2017) reviewed suggested interventions to enable cycling lighting to contribute to the safety of cyclists in the UK.

 <!-- Reviews on the relationship between build environment and active travel or physical activity considering lighting (e.g. @bonaccorsi_impact_2020; @mccormack_search_2011; @cerin_neighbourhood_2017; @prince_examining_2022).
 Other reviews look at environment, crime, and physical activity (e.g. @foster_built_2008; @loukaitou-sideris_is_2006), or at street lighting and crime [@cozens_critical_2003].